Rudra-K/AKN-tokenized-KYC/README.md

 # AKN-tokenized-KYC
 Reusable tokenised KYC with consent-based selective sharing and adaptive trust scoring across institutions.

-Here is the **complete polished README in clean Markdown**, ready to paste directly into GitHub.

 ---

 #  **AKN — Adaptive KYC Network**